openblack/bw2-modding/file_formats/al.md

   uint32_t unknown4;
   uint32_t unknowns2b[2]; // unknowns2a == ununknowns2b
   uint32_t unknown4;
-  uint32_t animationOffset; // Where to find the data of the animation in the file
+  uint32_t animationOffset; // position of the animation data from the start of the file
 ```

 # Animation Data